Gabriel94Dantas/api-eventos/README.md

     "data": "{info1: \"A\"}"
 }

-Another important information is we use the confluent kafka community for this test you can find that on this link: https://github.com/confluentinc/cp-all-in-one/tree/7.0.1-post/cp-all-in-one-community
+Another important information is we use the confluent kafka community for this test.
+You can find that on this link: https://github.com/confluentinc/cp-all-in-one/tree/7.0.1-post/cp-all-in-one-community